collaborative-music-lab/MLE/README.md

 * **What is the difference between cloning and pulling?**
 Cloning creates a fresh copy of the MLE library, whereas pulling just updates the library with any changes.

- * You really only want to clone once.
+  * You really only want to clone once to install the library.

 * **I don't seem to have git installed**
 If you don't hav the git tools installed on your computer, follow the directions here: